KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 7: Set Up Continuous Deployment (CD)

 <br/>**What is CD?**
-Continuous Deployment (CD) automates the deployment of applications to production environments every time changes pass through the CI pipeline.
+<br/>Continuous Deployment (CD) automates the deployment of applications to production environments every time changes pass through the CI pipeline.

 <br/>**Why is CD Important?**
-With CD, updates to the application are automatically deployed, ensuring a smooth release cycle and minimizing manual intervention.
+<br/>With CD, updates to the application are automatically deployed, ensuring a smooth release cycle and minimizing manual intervention.
 For an e-commerce platform, it ensures the latest features or fixes are deployed quickly.

 <br/>Steps to Set Up CD